prernaadvani/whatsprernacooking/_posts/2021-01-31-fish-tacos.md

 * Cook fish sticks according to directions on package.

 * In the meantime, warm your tortillas.
 I like to do this by bending the tortillas into the shape of a taco and putting it in the toaster for a minute or two.
-Alternatively, you can also heat it on the stove.
+Alternatively, you can eat it on the stove.
 Once heated, set them out on a plate.

-* Place two fish sticks in each tortilla, followed by the balela salad, cheese, sauce, and garnishments.
+* Place two fish sticks in each tortilla, followed by the balela salad, cheese, sauce, lemon juice (if using) and cilantro (if using).
 Enjoy!